UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 occupied with buildings.
 In order to locate these pixels, there are two possible ways:

 #.
-By including a DEM which can be used in conjunction with the ground
+By including a DEM (masl) which can be used in conjunction with the ground
    and building DSM to derive building pixels.
 #.
 By using a land cover grid (see below) where buildings are
    represented.